A computation of $THH_*(ku)$ using a gathered spectral sequence: Spectral sequences from towers of spectra

-However, the differentials $d^4$ is too long and is ``jumping'' from the area covered by $(\mathcal{T}_0^3)$ to that covered by $(\mathcal{T}_3^7)$, and thus is not visible in either of the truncated spectral sequences.
-When computing $(Y_0^3)_*$ with $(\mathcal{T}_0^3)$, in the end all the remaining classes are gathered on the $y=0$ line (see \cref{fig:ss-result-T0}) to compute this line in the $E^1$-page of $({}^\phi \mathcal{B})$.
+However, the differential $d^4$ is too long and is ``jumping'' from the area covered by $(\mathcal{T}_0^3)$ to that covered by $(\mathcal{T}_3^7)$, and thus is not visible in either of the truncated spectral sequences.
+The $d^4$ differential will be visible in $({}^\phi \mathcal{B})$, as we will prove in Theorem~\ref{prop:totaltotruncated}; in Figure~\ref{fig:ss-Bphi}, we see that it gives a $d^1$ between the class in $(Y_0^3)_*$ represented by its source, and the class in $(Y_3^7)_*$ represented by its target.